Details

 Road design is the assembly of the three-dimensional features of a road that are related to its operational quality and safety.

-This course focuses on the full design process to produce safe, efficient roads for Ireland.
+This course focuses on the full design process to produce safe, sustainable, efficient roads for Ireland.
 It concentrates on the key objectives of a sustainable design operating at its optimum safety and efficiency under Irish conditions.
-The course provides a background to the current design methods generally employed in Ireland utilising the relevant TII Publications.
+The course provides a background to the current design methods employed in Ireland utilising the relevant TII Publications.

 Principles and concepts are explained for a broad foundation of road design.
 This includes the fundamentals of determining route corridor location based upon the existing environment and constraints.